HwWobbe/WipHww/README.md

 * * extend CascadesH to position for WASM
   * * start learning more about WASM
     * * try to craft a attractive EdD bailt for Dpl Jcl Kfw
-* create another folder for the 2022 information
 * consider the use of more GitHub files
 * * review the ChatGpt hints